- News EN

 TU Dortmund University is strong in research but could profit further from more coherent programs within the faculties and across faculty boundaries.
 For certain areas, the acquisition of external funding is important in order to keep pace in the research competition.
 TU Dortmund University is already good in some programs, for example, as far as Collaborative Research Centers are concerned, while we could get more out of other programs, such as the exchange programs of the Alexander von Humboldt Foundation.

 4. Which of the Rectorate’s business divisions do you intend to develop further?

-Existing departments will continue: Teaching, research, finance and diversity management.
-But internationalization should also be anchored in one of the Rectorate’s business divisions.
+The existing departments are all important: Teaching, research, finance and diversity management.
+But internationalization should also one of the Rectorate’s business divisions.
 This is an area to which I’d like to devote more attention within the Rectorate.
-I didn’t hold any discussions prior to my election with people whom I’d like to recruit as members of the Rectorate.
-I’m starting to do this now.

 5. In your view, what is still missing with regard to internationalization?